protocol/research-website/content/posts/202201-denis-welcome/index.md

 We asked Denis why he decided to join PL Research, what he will be working on, and to share his thoughts about future technological developments:

 **How did you decide to join Protocol Labs?**
 > I have been interested in the topic of consensus and distributed systems ever since I read Martin Kleppmann's [Designing Data-Intensive Applications](https://www.amazon.com/Designing-Data-Intensive-Applications-Reliable-Maintainable/dp/1449373321) book.
-When I found that there is a company that is going to build the core of the future Internet I realized that I want to be a part of it.
+When I found that there is a company that is going to build the core of the future Internet, I realized that I want to be a part of it.

 **What problems are you most interested in?**
 > I am interested in development of modern consensus protocols and frameworks for building secure distributed systems.

 **What future technology are you most excited about?**
-> Quantum computing, decentralized economy, multy-party computation.
+> Quantum computing, decentralized economy, and multi-party computation.